yegenek/Ankara/Files/day3a.md

 ```
 You can plot it, but you need to define how many samples you have per population.
 ```
-Rscript $DIR/Scripts/plot2DSFS.R Results/LWK.NAM.sfs 20 20
+$RSCRIPT $DIR/Scripts/plot2DSFS.R Results/LWK.NAM.sfs 20 20
 ```
 Transfer it to your local machine:
 ```
+# scp egitim@levrek1.ulakbim.gov.tr:/truba/home/egitim/Ex/Results/LWK.NAM.sfs.pdf Results/.
 open Results/LWK.NAM.sfs.pdf
 ```

 You can even estimate SFS with higher order of magnitude.
-This command may take some time and you should skip it if not interested.
+This command will take some time and you should skip it if not interested (in other words, do not run this command while doing these exercises!).
 ```
 # $ANGSD/misc/realSFS Results/LWK.saf.idx Results/TSI.saf.idx Results/NAM.saf.idx 2> /dev/null > Results/LWK.TSI.NAM.sfs
 ```